 Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date which is stated on the carton, on the blisters/ on the label of the HDPE-bottle after EXP.
+Do not use this medicine after the expiry date which is stated on the carton and on the label of the bottle after "EXP".
 The expiry date refers to the last day of that month.